-But here are some actual, recent examples of our clients' experience.
+But here are some factual, recent examples of our clients' experience.
 Had our clients been buying without a buyer's agent's insight and experience in the property market, they would have overpaid, and it will take them longer to realise any equity growth.
 And I mean OVERPAID, by over $120,000 in one case.

-When asking "is it worth to use a buyers agent?", it’s important to consider what you would have paid, if you do not have the right insight, knowledge and experience of a property buying agent.
+When asking "is it worth to use a buyers agent?", it’s important to also consider what you would have paid, if you do not have the right insight, knowledge and experience of a property buying agent.
 That, is what you will save on the purchase price.
 In many cases this savings is through our negotiation skills.
-In other cases, the savings come from taking the emotion out of the purchase, valuing the property based on insights, knowledge and analysis of the property, understanding of property values, and benefiting from our network and relationship with the agents.
+In other cases, the savings come from taking the emotions out of the purchase, valuing the property based on the right insights, knowledge and analysis of the property, understanding of property values, and benefiting from our network and relationship with the agents.